How-to use different wind models

 Info

-Requires a subscription to Bushfire.io Pro.
+Requires a subscription to Bushfire.io Pro, Business or Enterprise.

 Free vs. Pro Model Support